ShubhamShanker510/backend/Readme.md

 ### It is better to store file in disk storage as image or video or any other file can be of large memory

 ### package installed are multer and cloudinary

+# Step 6 Router and controller debugging

+1. create registerUser and user.controller in controller folder

+2. Import registerUser in user.routes and created first route

+3. Import userRoute in app.js and step up it

+### Always remember to set up routes in app.js always start with /api/v1

+### despending on which version you are working on